SintraCascaisSesimbra.com

 Setubal beaches and beach guide

-To the west of Setubal is the beautiful Serra da Arrabida coastline; a series of idyllic beaches found at the base of steep forested limestone hills.
-South across the Sado estuary are the paradise beaches of the Troia Peninsula, a region favoured by the super-rich for secluded and refined holidays.
+To the west of Setúbal lies the beautiful Portinho da Arrábida coastline, a series of idyllic beaches situated at the base of the Serra da Arrábida hills.
+To the south of Setubal and across the Sado Estuary are the paradise beaches of the Tróia Peninsula, a region favoured by the super-rich for its secluded beach villas.

-Setubal is not a conventional beach holiday destination, but the neighbouring region boasts some the most magnificent beaches of Portugal.
+Setúbal is not a conventional beach holiday destination, but the neighbouring region boasts some of the most magnificent beaches in Portugal.

 Related articles: Setubal introductionThings to do in Setubal